nasa/astrobee/doc/general_documentation/INSTALL.md

     E: Unable to locate package rti-dev
     E: Unable to locate package libsoracore-dev
     E: Unable to locate package libmiro-dev

-### Dependencies Ubuntu 18 + ROS melodic

-Next, install all required dependencies:
-*Note: `root` access is necessary to install the compiled debian packages below* *Note: You should instal ROS melodic beforehand following the [Installation Instructions](http://wiki.ros.org/melodic/Installation/Ubuntu)*
-*Note: Before running this please ensure that your system is completely updated
-    by running 'sudo apt-get update' and then 'sudo apt-get upgrade'*

-    pushd $SOURCE_PATH
-    cd scripts/setup
-    ./add_ros_repository.sh
-    sudo apt-get update
-    cd debians
-    ./build_install_debians_18_04.sh
-    cd ../
-    ./install_desktop_18_04_packages.sh
-    sudo rosdep init
-    rosdep update
-    popd

-**Important**: you can safely ignore the following error messages, as they are simply letting you know that certain libraries cannot be found.
-These libraries are for internal NASA use only, and are not required by public users provided that software is launched with DDS disabled.

-    E: Unable to locate package libroyale1
-    E: Unable to locate package rti
-    E: Unable to locate package libmiro0
-    E: Unable to locate package libsoracore1
-    E: Unable to locate package libroyale-dev
-    E: Unable to locate package rti-dev
-    E: Unable to locate package libsoracore-dev
-    E: Unable to locate package libmiro-dev

 ## Configuring the build